Showing posts with label Spirituality. Show all posts

 When violently dealing with things to prove righteousness and justice...

-Our society is becoming sick that we have allowed anger, resentment, aggression, and violence to solve the unending problems.
+Our society is becoming sick because we have allowed anger, resentment, aggression, and violence to solve the unending problems.
 It has become an instant solution to ward off negativity.
-This created a cycle of violence in our emotional, mental, and physical states.
-We have been defeated by the darkness, and our solution is not to seek the light but to create chaos, another darkness that has enslaved our souls.
+This has created a cycle of violence in our emotional, mental, and physical states.
+We have been defeated by darkness, and our solution is not to seek the light but to create chaos, another darkness that has enslaved our souls.

 Let our Divinity rule us to be kind and loving...